Understanding IM

 IM is often linked to genetic mutations in the PDGFRB or NOTCH3 genes.

 These mutations are inherited in an autosomal dominant pattern, meaning a parent carrying the gene has a 50% chance of passing it on to their child.
+While research is still ongoing, these genetic discoveries are helping doctors understand better treatments.

 Diagnosing IM

 Because Infantile Myofibromatosis is so rare, diagnosis can sometimes take time and may involve several specialists.
-IM can appear in different ways depending on where the tumors (myofibromas) form - from small skin nodules, to deeper growths in muscle, bone or internal organs.
+IM can appear in different ways depending on where the tumors form - from small skin nodules, to deeper growths in muscle, bone or internal organs.

-Doctors usually begin by gathering a detailed medical history and performing a physical exam to identify any visible or palpable lumps.
-From there, imaging and tissue testing are often used top confirm the diagnosis.
+Typically, Doctors will begin by gathering a detailed medical history and performing a physical exam to identify any visible or palpable lumps.

 • Physical exams (visible or palpable tumors)